 Horizon Blue Cross Blue Shield Representative on Campus

-In an effort to provide enhanced customer service, a Horizon representative will be on campus the second Tuesday of every month from 9 a.m. to 4 p.m. to assist employees with such issues as claim resolution, understanding explanation of benefits, and plan benefit questions.
+In an effort to provide enhanced customer service, a Horizon representative will be on campus the second Tuesday of each month from 9 a.m. to 4 p.m. to assist employees with such issues as claim resolution, understanding explanation of benefits, and plan benefit questions.
 Call the Office of Human Resources to schedule an individual appointment.
 A Spanish speaking Horizon representative is available to our employees.
 Please let us know if you prefer to meet with our Horizon Spanish speaking representative when scheduling your appointment.